Friday May 23, 2025 Starts 12 pm

 REGISTRATION

-Registration is done online before the event and check in begins on Thursday afternoon.
+Entry is done online before the event and registration and tracker pickup begins on Thursday afternoon 3-9pm and also Friday from 7-10am at Stamford Yacht Club.

 FIRST SIGNAL